 Today, the WHO officially declared the outbreak of a disease caused by a new coronavirus as a pandemic, the second to occur in the 21st century.

-Tedros and other WHO officials said it was still possible to prevent COVID-19 from spreading uncontrollably around the world.
+Tedros and other WHO officials said it was still possible to prevent COVID-19 from spreading out of control around the world.
 They cited several countries like South Korea and China that have managed to drastically reduce new cases over the past few days and weeks.

 Given the worsening situation and the lack of a strong response from many countries, the WHO has changed its mind.

-"WHO has assessed this outbreak 24 hours a day and we are deeply concerned about both the alarming levels of spread and severity, and the alarming levels of inaction"Tedros said at a press conference on Wednesday.
-“We therefore assessed that COVID-19 can be characterized as a pandemic.
+"WHO has assessed this outbreak around the clock and we are deeply concerned about both the alarming levels of spread and severity, and the alarming levels of inaction."Tedros said at a press conference on Wednesday.
+"We therefore assessed that COVID-19 can be characterized as a pandemic.

 What does it mean?